No matter the time of year, house fires are dangerous, but as the temperature drops, they undoubtedly happen more frequently.

 Avoid connecting anything that produces heat or cold air with an extension cord

-Any appliance that heats or cools a space, such as an air conditioner or space heater, should be plugged directly into the wall.
+Plug any heating or cooling appliance, like air conditioners or space heaters, directly into the wall.
 The same holds true for appliances like refrigerators, microwaves, and toasters.

 Plus, it is also advised that only one of these items should be connected into an outlet at a time.